prideout/par/README.md

 The `tools/format.py` script invokes a two-step code formatting process:

 1. Runs `uncrustify` with our custom configuration.
 This auto-formats all code in the root folder, up to a point.
-For example, it does not enforce the 80-character line constraint because line breaking is best done by a human.
 1. Checks for violations that are not otherwise enforced with uncrustify.

 The aforementioned Python script is also invoked from Travis, but using the `--check` option, which checks for conformance without editing the code.